-This 2018 edition presents the code as originally issued, with changes reflected in the 2003 through 2015 editions and further changes developed through the ICC Code Development Process through 2016.
+This 2021 edition presents the code as originally issued, with changes reflected in the 2003 through 2018 editions and with further changes developed through the ICC Code Development Process through 2019.
 A new edition of the code is promulgated every 3 years.

-This code is intended to establish provisions that adequately protect public health, safety and welfare; that do not unnecessarily increase construction costs; that do not restrict the use of new materials, products or methods of construction; and that do not give preferential treatment to particular types or classes of materials, products or methods of construction.
+This code is intended to establish provisions that adequately protect public health, safety and welfare and that neither unnecessarily increase construction costs nor give preferential treatment to particular types or classes of materials, products or methods of construction.